Richard K. Lublin: Philanthropy

-In 1993, Lublin established the Richard K. Lublin Teaching Award as one of four endowed teaching awards presented annually within Duke University’s Trinity College of Arts & Sciences.
+In 1993, Lublin established the Richard K. Lublin Teaching Award as one of four endowed undergraduate teaching awards presented annually within Duke University’s Trinity College of Arts & Sciences.
 The Lublin Award recognizes undergraduate teaching excellence across all educational and research programs in the humanities, social sciences and natural sciences at Duke University.
 According to Duke Today, winners of the Lublin Scholarship and other teaching awards “use different approaches in different fields, but students and faculty colleagues said all share a passion for teaching, interest in innovative methods and give priority to developing their students’ capacity to think.”
 In October 2013, Lublin issued a national plea for other philanthropists to endow additional teaching awards at colleges and universities across the country.
-In 2021, Kelly Alexander, Duke University’s Trinity College of Arts & Sciences Lecturing Fellow, Center for Documentary Studies, became the 35th recipient of the Richard Lublin Teaching Award.
-Charlotte Sussman, Duke University’s Trinity College of Arts & Sciences Professor of English, was the award recipient in 2020.
+In 2024, April Henry, Duke University's Lecturer of German Studies, became the 38th recipient of the Richard K. Lublin Teaching Award.
+Bethzaida Fernandez, Senior Lecturer, Romance Studies was the award recipient in 2023.
+Dr. Kusum Knapcyzk, Duke University’s Trinity College of Arts & Sciences Lecturer of Hindi Language in the department of Asian and Middle Eastern Studies, was the 36th recipient in 2022.
+Kelly Alexander, Duke University’s Trinity College of Arts & Sciences Lecturing Fellow, Center for Documentary Studies, was the award recipient in 2021.

 Other educational scholarships established by Lublin include: a student scholarship fund at Duke that awards a stipend to a graduating senior going on to law school, and a college scholarship award to a graduating high school senior in his hometown of Avon, Conn.

 Much of Lublin’s philanthropic activity has been devoted to cancer and medical research.
 He and his late wife Jane made significant contributions to support cancer treatment and research at the Carole and Ray Neag Comprehensive Cancer Center at UConn Health.
 According to a 2010 UConn Foundation report, the couple’s gift “will support the work of leading clinician-scientists including Upendra Hegde, M.D.", an associate director of medical oncology in the melanoma program.
 Since 2010, the Lublins were title sponsors for UConn Health’s annual “White Coat Gala.”
 In 2017, Richard Lublin was the Founding Title Sponsor, in memory of Jane.
 The Lublins also annually sponsored the UConn Cancer Research Golf Tournament, which has raised millions of dollars for cancer research since it began.